Becoming A Landlord: Everything You Never Knew

 Energy Performance Certificate (EPC)

-Since 1st April 2018, it has been a legal requirement for all landlords to ensure their properties have a minimum EPC rating.
+For years now it has been a legal requirement for all landlords to ensure their properties have a minimum EPC rating.
 This ensures that the energy use is efficient, helping to boost general sustainability efforts.
 To prove this, a certificate must be readily available.

 Minimise Legionella Risks

 As a landlord, the safety of your tenants should be a priority.
-In order to avoid this, there are some steps you can take, which are divulged in more detail here
+In order to avoid this, there are some steps you can take, which are divulged in more detail here.

 What Extra Costs Are Involved?